raphael-attie/AIA-reloaded/readme.md

 * functools (if using multiprocessing)
 * [optional] pytest if you wish to run the unit tests.

+External dependencies:
+* To fully automate the video creation from the rgb image series, you will need to install **ffmpeg**(https://www.ffmpeg.org)

 If you wish to run the test functions with **pytest**: